istaustria/istaustria.github.io/README.md

 	email: xxxx@ist.ac.at
 	topics: Computer Graphics
 	webpage: http://example.com # personal webpage
+	bio: |
+	  Chris Wojtan is a professor at IST Austria since 2016.
+He received a PhD in Computer Science from Georgia Tech in 2010.
 	---

 Make sure to include `---` both at the beginning and end of the file.
 Some